 This project was started in April 2018 to document and preserve the life and times of our forefathers in this part of the Appalachian Mountains called Catawba Valley.

 Various stories about the families and historic places of Catawba, Virginia have been written and posted to this site.
-A new article is published each month, so if you are interested in reading about the life and times in Catawba, Virginia in the 1900’s then you should subscribe and follow our blog or like our Echoes From Catawba facebook page so you can be notified when a new article is published.
+New articles are published often, so if you are interested in reading about the life and times in Catawba, Virginia in the 1900s then you should subscribe and follow our blog or like our Echoes From Catawba Facebook page so you can be notified when a new article is published.

 History of Catawba

 Settlement began in Roanoke County in the mid-18th Century, with the first immigration into the Great Valley of Virginia.
 The earliest settlers were Scots-Irish who came south along the Great Wagon Road, through the Shenandoah Valley and into the Roanoke River Valley.
 The earliest settlements naturally occurred in the northern areas, including Catawba.

 Roanoke County contains several smaller towns, villages, and agricultural settlements that have played an important part in its history.
 The earliest settlement in the present county area occurred in the Catawba Valley.
 A “Road up Catawba” was noted as a road or trace by 1750, and was one of the earliest routes from the James to the New River Valley.
 Permanent settlement of the Catawba Valley occurred largely after the French and Indian War in the 1760s.